List of LGBTQ artists at the Olympic Games

-There have been 27 Olympic artists who have identified or been identified as lesbian, gay, bisexual, queer, and/or androgynous, or who had been in a same-sex relationship.
-The first Olympic Games in which an artist now known to be LGBT+ competed was the 1912 Summer Olympics.
-The first contemporaneously out LGBT+ artists competed in 1924, with the first LGBT+ Olympic medalist in art winning in 1928.
+There are 26 Olympic artists who have identified or been identified as lesbian, gay, bisexual, queer, and/or androgynous, or who had been in a same-sex relationship.
+The first Olympic Games in which an artist now known to be LGBT+ competed was the 1924 Summer Olympics, with the first LGBT+ Olympic medalist in art winning in 1928.
 The artistic events were not contested after 1948.

 Not including demonstration events, 5 of the LGBT+ artists won a medal, with another receiving an honourable mention but no medals (24% of LGBT+ artists).
 None won a gold medal.